fredrikfritte/solus/README.md

-# solus-3rd-party-repo
+# Solus 3rd Party Repo

 This is my Solus 3rd-party repo source.

 *These packages are not official so not reviewed or supported by the Solus team.*

-<u>Packages availables:</u>

-Download them and install them with sudo eopkg it package-X.X.X-X-X-x86_64.eopkg
+## Want a package in official repo ?

+Make a feature request at <http://dev.solus-project.com/>

+If the Solus dev team is interested, I'll provide a patch to them

 ## Download link

 All packages are hosted here: <https://www.dropbox.com/sh/p6ykxnrrpbxc8s2/AACW26gI6L42Z5_KZJca5U5Va?dl=0>

+## How to install eopkg file

+Download them and install them with sudo eopkg it package-X.X.X-X-X-x86_64.eopkg

 ## Packages list